BIG BOOK TRUDGE BBSS MEETING

 The Meeting Format

-Before the start of the meeting please inform your speaker that their share is twenty or so minutes and that you will give them a five-minute warning before time is up.
+Before the start of the meeting please inform your speaker that their share is twenty or thirty minutes depending on the reading and that you will give them a five-minute warning before time is up.

 Have someone ready to read the last two paragraphs on page 164 at the end of the meeting before the Lord’s Prayer.